bheimbu/evolutionary_ecology/docs/source/second_week.rst

         .. tab:: Exercise 3

            1. Present the trees from **Exercise 1** and **Exercise 2** as phylograms in PowerPoint.
-           2. Display the trees with increasing node order (see the right panel and click on `Formatting -> Order branches -> Ordering: increasing`) and export them as JPEG (`File -> Save as Image File`)
+           2. Display the trees with increasing node order (see the right panel and click on `Formatting -> Order branches -> Ordering: increasing`) and export them as JPEG (`File -> Save as Image File`).
-           2. Display the NJ trees of EF on one page and the NJ trees of 18S on a separate page.
+           3. Display the NJ trees of EF on one page and the NJ trees of 18S on a separate page.

         .. tab:: Questions